WTEN: History

-WTEN began broadcasting on October 14, 1953 as WROW-TV on UHF channel 41.
+WTEN began broadcasting on October 14, 1953, as WROW-TV on UHF channel 41.
 It was owned by the Hudson Valley Broadcasting Company, operating alongside WROW radio (590 AM).
 The two stations shared space inside a former retirement home for nuns on a farm dirt road in the town of North Greenbush, near Troy.
 It broadcast from a temporary transmitter in Herkimer, limiting the signal to the immediate area.
 The station went to full power and installed a permanent tower next to the studio a few months later.
 It was originally the Capital District's ABC affiliate.

 Within their first year, the station was losing money, and on the verge of bankruptcy.
-By November 1954, Hudson Valley's shareholders sold controlling interest to a New York City-based syndicate group led by legendary radio broadcaster/author Lowell Thomas and his manager/business partner Frank Smith, who also became president of the company upon completion of the sale.
+By November 1954, Hudson Valley's shareholders sold controlling interest to a New York City–based syndicate group led by legendary radio broadcaster/author Lowell Thomas and his manager/business partner Frank Smith, who became president of the company upon completion of the sale.
 After the sale, the station switched its affiliation to CBS on February 1, 1955.
-In the spring of 1956, the station's call letters were changed to WCDA (for "Capital District Albany") and a satellite station, WCDB (channel 29) in nearby Hagaman, New York was launched to reach areas in the northern portion of the market where the main signal didn't penetrate.
-In December 1957, Hudson Valley merged with Durham Broadcasting Enterprises, the owners of WTVD in Durham, North Carolina to form Capital Cities Television Corporation (predecessor of Capital Cities Communications) with WCDA as its flagship station.
+In the spring of 1956, the station's call letters were changed to WCDA (for "Capital District Albany") and a satellite station, WCDB (channel 29) in nearby Hagaman, New York was launched to reach areas in the northern portion of the market where the main signal did not penetrate.
+In December 1957, Hudson Valley merged with Durham Broadcasting Enterprises, the owners of WTVD in Durham, North Carolina, to form Capital Cities Television Corporation (predecessor of Capital Cities Communications) with WCDA as its flagship station.

-That same year, the call letters were changed again to the current WTEN when the station moved to VHF channel 10.
+That same year, the call letters were changed again to WTEN when the station moved to VHF channel 10.
 By this time, the market had expanded to cover not only east-central New York, but also large swaths of southwestern Vermont and western Massachusetts.
 Not only is this market one of the largest east of the Mississippi River, but much of it is very mountainous.
 UHF stations have never covered large areas or rugged terrain very well.
 When the FCC allocated two additional VHF channels to Albany, Hudson Valley sought and received permission to move to channel 10.